pingcap/docs/tiup/tiup-dm-topology-reference.md

 ## File structure

-The topology file of a DM cluster might contain the following sections:
+A topology configuration file for DM cluster deployment using TiUP might contain the following sections:

-- [global](/tiup/tiup-dm-topology-reference.md#global): the global configuration of the cluster.
+- [global](#global): the cluster's global configuration.
 Some of the configuration items use the default values on the cluster, and you can configure them separately in each instance.
-- [server_configs](/tiup/tiup-dm-topology-reference.md#server_configs): the global configuration of the components.
+- [server_configs](#server_configs): the global configuration of the components.
 You can configure each component separately.
 If an instance has a configuration item with the same name, the items configured in the instance will take effect.
-- [master_servers](/tiup/tiup-dm-topology-reference.md#master_servers): the configuration of DM master instance.
+- [master_servers](#master_servers): the configuration of DM master instance.
 The block is used to specify the machines to which the master service of the DM component is deployed.
-- [worker_servers](/tiup/tiup-dm-topology-reference.md#worker_servers): the configuration of DM worker instance.
+- [worker_servers](#worker_servers): the configuration of DM worker instance.
 The block is used to specify the machines to which the worker service of the DM component is deployed.
-- [monitoring_servers](/tiup/tiup-cluster-topology-reference.md#monitoring_servers): specifies the machines to which the Prometheus instances are deployed.
+- [monitoring_servers](#monitoring_servers): specifies the machines to which the Prometheus instances are deployed.
 TiUP supports the deployment of multiple Prometheus instances, but only the first instance is actually in use.
-- [grafana_servers](/tiup/tiup-cluster-topology-reference.md#grafana_servers): the configuration of Grafana instances.
+- [grafana_servers](#grafana_servers): the configuration of Grafana instances.
 The block is used to specify the machines to which the Grafana instances are deployed.
-- [alertmanager_servers](/tiup/tiup-cluster-topology-reference.md#alertmanager_servers): the configuration of the Alertemanager instances.
+- [alertmanager_servers](#alertmanager_servers): the configuration of the Alertemanager instances.
 The block is used to specify the machines to which the Alertmanager instances are deployed.

 ### `global`

-The `global` block corresponds to the global configuration of the cluster and contains the following fields:
+The `global` section corresponds to the global configuration of the cluster and contains the following fields:

 - `user`: the user to start the deployed cluster.
 The default value is "tidb".
 If the user specified in the `<user>` field does not exist on the target machine, TiUP will automatically try to create the user.
 - `group`: the user group to which a user belongs when the user is automatically created.
 The default value is the same as the `<user>` field.
 If the specified group does not exist, it will be created automatically.